No. 9 Notre Dame escapes with OT victory Florida State

 POLL IMPLICATIONS

-Notre Dame will likely retain its spot in the top 10.
+In a week full of upsets, Notre Dame was not one of them and the Fighting Irish will likely retain their spot in the top 10.

 UP NEXT